grow/grow/content/docs/documents.md

 yaml:   !g.yaml /pod/path/to.yaml
 [/sourcecode]

+Yaml constructors can also reference specific keys in the referenced yaml file.

+[sourcecode:yaml]
+yaml:   !g.yaml /pod/path/to.yaml?key.sub_key
+[/sourcecode]

 ### Body

 A document's body is the stuff that comes after its YAML front matter.
 For Markdown-formatted documents, Grow provides a shortcut for accessing rendered HTML using `{{doc.html}}` (see the `html` API function below).
 The unprocessed body contents can be accessed with `{{doc.body}}`.